 As GENESYS simulates a behavior model, it collects execution data in the transcript window.
 Each row of data represents a single, discrete event in the simulation run.
 These events include the start and finish of Functions and other constructs within the simulation model.
-Since a Function can appear multiple places within the FFBD, different constructs representing the same Function can be executing simultaneously.
-Moreover, a Function construct within a Loop or Iterate construct can execute multiple times during the course of the simulation.
+Since a Function can appear multiple places within the FFBD, different constructs representing the same Function can execute simultaneously.
+Moreover, a Function construct within a Loop or Iterate construct can execute multiple times during the simulation.
 Therefore, it is essential to precisely characterize events in the transcript window.